BloomTech-Labs/reach-lms-be-a/src/main/java/com/lambdaschool/oktafoundation/modelAssemblers/README.md

 		// The response body will have two properties: '_embedded' and '_links'.
 		// _embedded will store the collection of entities
 		// _links will store any links we want to store FOR THE COLLECTION CALL.
-		// note: each EntityModel<User> inside of the '_embedded' collection will STILL HAVE ALL OF IT'S REPRESENTATIONAL DATA CollectionModel<EntityModel<User>> collectionModel = CollectionModel.of(userEntities,
+		// note: each EntityModel<User> inside of the '_embedded' collection will STILL HAVE ALL OF ITS REPRESENTATIONAL DATA CollectionModel<EntityModel<User>> collectionModel = CollectionModel.of(userEntities,
 				linkTo(methodOn(UserController.class).listAllUsers(query)).withSelfRel()
 		);